Celebrate the 24th anniversary of the Witches' Ball in 2015!

 In 2010 beer and wine sales become a new addition to the Witches' Ball tradition.
 The volunteer staff averaged 80 people by 2011.
 In 2012, the rent at the Masonic Temple rose steeply, necessitating a change in venue.
 That year the Witches' Ball found a new home, the PPA Event Center, fourteen blocks south of it's old home at the Masonic Temple.
 In 2013, the Masonic Temple became affordable again, and both staff and celebrants enjoyed returning to the grand old building again.

 As our community grows and evolves, the special events that are the expression of that community evolve.
-As of 2014, Jackie will no longer be producing the Witches' Ball, but Chris and Karen Mohr are committed to carrying on the tradition.
-They will pursue the expression of the mission of the Witches' Ball once again, to create the celebration of magickal community in a way that serves many diverse interests -- all in one place, one night, each year.
+In 2014, Jackie turned over production of the Ball to Chris and Karen Mohr.
+They are committed to carrying on the tradition.
+They continue to pursue the expression of the mission of the Witches' Ball, to create the celebration of magickal community in a way that serves many diverse interests -- all in one place, one night, each year.
 See you at the Witches' Ball!

 Our blessings go with the spirit of George Moyer, who departed for the Summerland on August 25th, 2011.